 Roasting the roots sweetens them but can also intensify the bitterness perceived by some, whereas boiling (and then mashing or adding to soups) dilutes the flavor.
 Rutabagas are often combined with other roots–carrots, turnips, potatoes, parsnips, celery root–in gratins, soups or mashes.
 They add a distinct and pleasant sweetness.

-Rutabagas happen to be very high in Vitamin C, contain many minerals and are high in fiber and have powerful antioxidant properties.
+Rutabagas happen to be very high in Vitamin C, contain many minerals and are high in fiber and have antioxidant properties.
+Here’s an article with more information on their health benefits.

 One-line recipe from Chef Jenn Louis of Ray Restaurant.